openforce/spark-mllib-scala-play/README.md

 1. Clone this repository: `git clone git@github.com:openforce/spark-mllib-scala-play.git`
 1. Change into the newly created directory: `cd spark-mllib-scala-play`
 1. Insert your Twitter access token and consumer key/secret pairs in `application.conf`.
 For generating a token, please refer to [dev.twitter.com](https://dev.twitter.com/oauth/overview/application-owner-access-tokens).
+By default the application runs in single-user-mode which means the access tokens configured in your application.conf respectively local.conf will be also used for querying Twitter by keywords.
+This is fine when you run the application locally and just want to checkout the tutorial.
+If you want to deploy it publicly you would have to turn single-user-mode off so that OAuth per user is used instead.
+To do so change the line in your ```conf/application.conf``` to ```twitter.single-user-mode = no```.
 1. Launch SBT: `sbt run` or ACTIVATOR: `./activator ui` (If you want to start the application as Typesafe Activator Template)
 1. Navigate your browser to: <http://localhost:9000>
 1. If necessary change the twitter.redirect.url in application.conf to the url the application actually uses